brown-studios/minuet/docs/user-guide.md

 - Press `in/out`: toggle the fan direction between air in and air out
 - Press `on/off`: toggle the fan off or turn it on at its last configured manual fan speed
 - Press `auto`: enable the thermostat if it is disabled, re-engage the thermostat if it is overridden, otherwise disable the thermostat
-- Hold `auto` for 3 seconds: reset thermostat temperature setpoint to 78 °F (~ 25.5 °C), Minuet confirms with a quick turn
+- Hold `auto` for 3 seconds: reset thermostat temperature setpoint to 78 °F (approx. 25.5 °C), Minuet confirms with a quick turn
-- Hold `auto` and press `up`: increase thermostat temperature setpoint by 1 °F (~ 0.5 °C), Minuet confirms with a quick rising tone
+- Hold `auto` and press `up`: increase thermostat temperature setpoint by 1 °F (approx. 0.5 °C), Minuet confirms with a quick rising tone
-- Hold `auto` and press `down`: decrease thermostat temperature setpoint by 1 °F (~ 0.5 °C), Minuet confirms with a quick falling tone
+- Hold `auto` and press `down`: decrease thermostat temperature setpoint by 1 °F (approx. 0.5 °C), Minuet confirms with a quick falling tone
 - Hold `auto` and press `in/out`: toggle thermostat controlled fan direction between same as manual, air in, and air out, Minuet confirms air in with a quick descending scale, air out with a quick rising scale, and same with two quick tones
 - Hold `auto` and press `on/off`: toggle thermostat controlled fan state to be on or off (with the lid open in either case), Minuet confirms with a long rising tone for on or a long falling tone for off